Mauricio Dubon Player Props: Astros vs. Mets

 Mauricio Dubon At The Plate

-- Dubon is batting .286 with 14 doubles, a triple, three home runs and eight walks.
+- Dubon is hitting .289 with 14 doubles, a triple, three home runs and eight walks.

-- Dubon has picked up a hit in 75.0% of his 56 games this season, with at least two hits in 32.1% of them.
+- Dubon has picked up a hit in 75.4% of his 57 games this year, with more than one hit in 31.6% of those games.

-- Dubon has driven in a run in 13 games this year (23.2%), including two games with multiple runs batted in.
+- Dubon has driven in a run in 13 games this season (22.8%), including two games with multiple runs batted in.

+- He has scored in 29 of 57 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.